oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_PyTorch_GettingStarted/README.md

 4. Navigate to the directory with the TensorFlow sample:
     ```
-    cd ~/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPyTorch_GettingStarted
+    cd ~/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_PyTorch_GettingStarted
     ```

 5. Run the Python script
-    To run the program on Linux*, Windows* and MacOS*, type the following command in the terminal with Python installed:
+    To run the program on Linux\*, Windows\* and MacOS\*, type the following command in the terminal with Python installed:

     ```
-    python PyTorch_Hello_World.py
+    python Intel_Extension_For_PyTorch_Hello_World.py
     ```

     You will see the DNNL verbose trace after exporting the `DNNL_VERBOSE`: